 In Rotary Potentiometer, wiper has rotational motion only.
-The rotary potentiometer can be a single turn or multi turn.
+The rotary potentiometer can be a single turn or multi-turn.

 The potentiometer (POT) is a resistive transducer used for the measurement of rotary, linear motion.
-The POT is a passive transducer since it requires external power source for its excitation.
+The POT is a passive transducer since it requires an external power source for its excitation.

 A potentiometer is a resistive sensor used to measure rotary motion as well as linear displacements.
-In a potentiometer an electrically conductive wiper slides across a fixed resistive element.
+In a potentiometer, an electrically conductive wiper slides across a fixed resistive element.

 Potentiometer Working Principle

 A voltage source is applied across the resistive element in a potentiometer.
 Thus a voltage divider circuit is formed.
 When the wiper come across any displacement, it slides across a fixed resistive element.
 The output voltage (Vout) is measured as shown in the figure below.
-The output voltage is proportional to the distance traveled by the wiper.
+The output voltage is proportional to the distance travelled by the wiper.